• Video

 ByAaron Katersky

-The change-of-plea hearing has been scheduled for April 28.
-Federal prosecutors must file a document explaining what charges Jones will plead to by the end of next week.
-He is the first defendant in the case to signal he'll plead guilty.
+The change-of-plea hearing in both cases has been scheduled for April 28.
+He is the first defendant in the cases to signal he'll plead guilty.

 Former NBA player Damon Jones arrives at the Brooklyn Federal Courthouse for a hearing on illegal gambling schemes, in New York City, March 4, 2026.